Skip to main content

 Pricing

 Emma offers a free plan with basic spending tracking and two bank feeds, and paid plans from £4.99 per month or £41.99 per year (check their pricing page for current rates).
-Doughsense has a single plan at £10 per month or £80 per year with a 14-day free trial and no credit card required.
-If you want to try spending tracking with zero commitment, Emma's free tier is a good starting point.
-If you are ready to plan your financial future, Doughsense gives you full access from day one of the trial.
+Doughsense is free forever with manual data, and its Plus tier adds UK bank feeds and a self-maintaining plan for £10 per month or £80 per year, with a 14-day Plus trial that starts when you connect your bank and no card required.
+Both have a free tier for different jobs: Emma's for spending tracking, Doughsense's for planning your financial future.

 Frequently Asked Questions